idenfy/Documentation/README.md

 # Welcome to iDenfy Documentation

+# This documentation is not updated anymore. iDenfy new documentation is here [https://documentation.idenfy.com/](https://documentation.idenfy.com/)

 ## Getting started
 In order for you to start using our API you will need two things – ***API key*** and ***API secret***.
 Both can be retrieved by contacting *iDenfy support* or *iDenfy sales team*.
 Emails are given below:
 - sales@idenfy.com